 Federal and local government bodies are entitled to provide equal opportunities for the disabled regardless of their intellectual capability, and any physical or mental impairment.
 Section 508 was introduced as an amendment to the US Rehabilitation Act, which prohibited discrimination against the disabled.
 It stipulated that all federal agencies and their contractors must ensure the accessibility of electronic devices and software, including websites, apps, online services, and any digital content.

-Read on to find all about this regulation, whether or not you fall within its jurisdiction, and how to ensure your adherence to the laws regarding web accessibility.
+Our web accessibility consulting company prepared a detailed guide on this regulation, whether or not you fall within its jurisdiction, and how to ensure your adherence to the laws regarding web accessibility.

 History of Section 508